How to Copy Chrome User Profile to Another Profile

 Importing the backup into a new profile

-2. Close all instances of Google Chrome.
+2. Close all Google Chrome windows.

-6. Open Google Chrome.
+6. Start Google Chrome.

 Linked issue: Chrome Keeps Freezing on Windows 11, What to do?